GHRP-6 5mg

 GHRP-6, or growth hormone-releasing peptide 6, is a synthetic mimetic of ghrelin.
-This peptide is classified as a growth hormone secretagogue, initially identified for its ability to bind to the growth hormone secretagogue receptor (GHS-R).
-Research has confirmed that the GHS-R receptor naturally binds to ghrelin, the endogenous ligand responsible for regulating hunger, food intake, and growth hormone (GH) secretion.1 Thus, GHRP-6 is recognized as a potent ghrelin mimetic.
+This peptide is classified as a growth hormone secretagogue, studied for its ability to bind to the growth hormone secretagogue receptor (GHS-R).
+Research has characterized the GHS-R receptor's natural binding to ghrelin, the endogenous ligand associated with regulating hunger, food intake, and growth hormone (GH) secretion.1

 Unlike growth hormone-releasing hormone (GHRH), GHRP-6 does not share any amino acid sequence and binds to different receptors.
-However, when co-administered with GHRH, GHRP-6 exhibits synergistic effects, enhancing GH release due to its impact on both the hypothalamus and pituitary gland.2
+Research has examined co-administration of GHRP-6 with GHRH for its combined effects on GH-related signaling via the hypothalamus and pituitary gland in laboratory models.

 GHRP-6 is composed of six amino acids, including two unnatural D-amino acids, and has a molecular weight of 872.45 g/mol.
 Its amino acid sequence is as follows: